ctsaitsao/DC_2019/README.md

 *Your robot must fit in a 10" cube at the beginning of the round.
 The robot may be remote controlled by a driver using Bluetooth-classic and a computer program.
 Data may be streamed in either direction.
 The robot can be fully autonomous, semi autonomous, or fully remote controlled."*

 Below is an image of the arena.
 Barriers must be placed in the purple squares and robots can be placed at any location.
+The arena also contains two HTC Vive Base Stations for robots to use to determine their locations in the arena.

 ![](media/arena.png)